etiennepaquet1/MiniRTS/README.md

 <img width="1300" height="700" alt="image" src="https://github.com/user-attachments/assets/49af2bc6-a995-4fb7-a6ec-15e828a42969" />

 This diagram illustrates the core scheduling flow in the MiniRTS runtime system.
 User code submits a callable through rts::enqueue(task) or rts::async::spawn(task), which passes it to the central thread pool for distribution.
 The thread pool manages a collection of workers.
 Each worker continuously executes tasks from its own deque; if a worker’s queue becomes empty, it attempts to steal work from another worker’s deque.
-This decentralized, work-stealing model balances load dynamically across cores.
+This model balances load dynamically across cores.

 ---